fmalina/revisions-blocl/activism/thepopulistmanifesto.md

 allotment can produce 40x1000x3 = $120,000 per hectare per year.

 The cause of the boom and bust capitalist economy is usually a housing boom.
-It doesn’t seem to matter how many times it has happened before it always happens again.
+It doesn't seem to matter how many times it has happened before it always happens again.

 Britain has had several property booms and busts and the general economy has